tsuru/tsuru-bootstrap/README.md

 required to build Tsuru.

     vagrant$ bash /vagrant/upgrade-go.sh

+If you need to upgrade docker too:

+    vagrant$ bash /vagrant/upgrade-docker.sh

 Now you can setup your user account.
 Note that I have an entry in /etc/hosts to point the IP address in Vagrantfile to 'tsuru.lan' to make my life easier.